Managed policies and inline policies

 The following diagram illustrates customer managed policies.
 Each policy is an entity in IAM with its own Amazon Resource Name (ARN) that includes the policy name.
 Notice that the same policy can be attached to multiple principal entities—for example, the same DynamoDB-books-app policy is attached to two different IAM roles.

-For more information, see Creating IAM policies
+For more information, see Define custom IAM permissions with customer managed policies

 Inline policies

-An inline policy is a policy created for a single IAM identity (a user, group, or role).
+An inline policy is a policy created for a single IAM identity (a user, user group, or role).
 Inline policies maintain a strict one-to-one relationship between a policy and an identity.
 They are deleted when you delete the identity.
 You can create a policy and embed it in an identity, either when you create the identity or later.
 If a policy could apply to more than one entity, it’s better to use a managed policy.

 The following diagram illustrates inline policies.
 Each policy is an inherent part of the user, group, or role.
 Notice that two roles include the same policy (the DynamoDB-books-app policy), but they are not sharing a single policy.
 Each role has its own copy of the policy.